Edgio Security is designed to secure your web applications against malicious and unwanted traffic.

 -

-Set the Paranoia Level option to 1.
+Verify that the Paranoia Level option is set to 1.

 -